live-clones/docutils/docutils/docs/ref/rst/introduction.rst

    possible, for the author as well as for the reader.
-Constructs should take their cues from such naturally occurring sources as plaintext email messages, newsgroup postings, and text documentation such as README.txt files.
+Constructs should take their cues from such naturally occurring sources as plaintext email messages, newsgroup postings, and text documentation such as README.rst files.

 6. Easy.
 It should be easy to mark up text using any ordinary text editor.